thedinosaur1/Christopher_Bluestamp_Portfolio/index.md

 ## Next Steps:
 If I had more time, I would add a blood pressure sensor.
 And I could also add a system that deletes my previous BPM display because currently sometimes I get a new heartbeat too fast and it displays right over my previous heart beat and it looks really messy.

+# Second Milestone - Heartbeat Sensor

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hQsp0eu9h-I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-# Second Milestone - Heartbeat Sensor

 ## Summary:

-#### Explanation:
-I made a heartbeat sensor which can find your heartbeat.
+I made a heartbeat sensor which can find your heartbeat by shinning a green light onto your finger and reflecting it back onto a photosensor and finds the amount of blood in my finger.
+My pulsesensor gets my heart beat and gives the information on when my heart beats and my average BPM to my OLED screen.
+Then my OLED screen displays my heart beat and displays a chart that shows when my heart beats.

 #### Components used:
 I added a pulsesensor and an OLED screen.

-#### How the components work together:
-My pulsesensor gets my heart beat and gives the information on when my heart beats and my average BPM to my OLED screen.
-Then my OLED screen displays my heart beat and displays a chart that shows when my heart beats.

 ## Progress:
 I am fully done with the important parts of my lie detector that can see if someones lying.